Small Amigurumi Mermaid Doll Free Pattern

 This is a step-by step tutorial on how to crochet a small mermaid.

-This pattern is for your personal use only and cannot be sold, copied, or reproduced in any way without permission from the designers.
-You may sell finished objects made from this pattern but please give credit to chaicoffeecrochet.com as the pattern designers.
+This pattern is for your personal use only and cannot be sold, copied, or reproduced without the designers’ permission.
+You may sell finished objects made from this pattern in small quantities but please give credit to chaicoffeecrochet.com as the pattern designer.

 Tools & Supplies that You Will Need